Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Philadelphia's games this season have gone over 45.5 points seven of 11 times.
+- Philadelphia and its opponents have gone over the current 45.5-point total in seven of 11 games this season.

 - New York's games have gone over 45.5 points in four of 10 chances this season.